 Ms Yvonne Todd

-Please call me or email me if you want to discuss Council issues.
+Please call or email me if you have council issues to discuss.